pgpkg/pgpkg/docs/pages/spec.md

 install these extensions for you.

-`Uses` provides a list of packages that this package depends on. pgpkg will automatically add grants to the package's role to enable it to access these packages.
+`Uses` provides a list of packages that this package depends on. pgpkg will automatically add grants to the package's role to enable it to access the contents of these packages.

 > pgpkg doesn't yet manage dependencies; you have to install them manually.
 > However, pgpkg does keep track of which packages have been installed, and will automatically
 > manage upgrades of those packages.

 When a package is installed, `pgpkg` creates both the named schema and a matching role.
+The role name is the schema name prefixed with `$`; for example, schema `finance` will be owned by role `$finance`.
 Objects created in the package are owned by the role.
-Except when a `Uses` clause is present, the role created for a package does not have permission to access any other package.
+Unless a `Uses` clause is present, the role created for a package does not have permission to access any other package.

 See [safety](safety.md) for more information.